 Originally published by Rider & Co, London.
 Electronic Edition by Theosophical University Press, 1999.
 Electronic ISBN 1-55700-144-8.
 This edition may be downloaded for off-line viewing without charge.
 No part of this publication may be reproduced for commercial or other use in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without prior permission of Theosophical University Press.
-Due to current limitations in the ASCII character set, and for ease in searching, no diacritical marks appear in this electronic version of the text
+For ease in searching, no diacritical marks appear in this electronic version of the text

 TO MRS. WILLIAM VAUGHN MOODY, THE DEVOTED FRIEND AND ADMIRER OF MY FATHER

 AUTHOR'S NOTE: I wish to thank my cousin Anna McClure Sholl for valuable aid in the preparation of this book. — E. R. C.

 The publication of private letters which were never meant for publication, and which it was never imagined would reach the public, demands an explanation if not an apology.
 In these days of many books, when the intimate lives of noted characters are scrutinized and dissected for every bit of information to satisfy a public more eager, apparently, to discover the sins and frailties of the great than to form a just appreciation of their genius and finer qualities, one may well pause before adding to this great mass of literature.